Competitive Entrance Awards

 Send a thank you note, drop in and see them, whatever you like!

-- The email should contain your full name and student number (if known).
-Including your full name is especially important when sending email from your parents' account or an account that doesn't contain your name.
+- Ensure the email contains your full name, NSID and student number (if known).
+Including this information will allow us to match your documents to your application and is especially important if you are sending the email from your parents' account or an account that doesn't include your name.

 Awards and Financial Aid